mholson/mholson/README.md

 ## (setq hello-world t) 👋🏼

 Hej from Stockholm, Sweden!
 I’m Mark, a Mathematics educator with over 18 years experience and has a deep passion for programming and web development.
-As a Lindewood University alumni, I bring a dynamic approach to learning, integrating Backward Lesson Design, Computational Thinking, and Threshold Concepts into my teaching practice.
+As a Lindenwood University alumni, I bring a dynamic approach to learning, integrating Backward Lesson Design, Computational Thinking, and Threshold Concepts into my teaching practice.

 ## 🔥 My Teaching Arsenal:
 - **Doom Emacs:** My preferred tool for programming and note-taking.